swacisko/CluES/README.md

 **Generating tests:**

-Code used to generate tests can be found on the _test_generator_ branch.
+Code used to generate tests can be found on the _test-generator_ branch.

 After bulding an executable file, just run it with <code> ./CluES </code> command.